 If you think you might have lupus, you’ll want to talk with a doctor or healthcare professional.
 They may ask you to describe your symptoms and the severity of them as well as how often they occur.
 Keeping a journal of your symptoms and flare-ups, along with info such as the weather and what you ate, can be extremely helpful for a doctor’s understanding of your disease.

 Additionally, a doctor may ask if you have a family history of the disease.
-While having family members with lupus doesn’t automatically mean that you will have it too, it can raise your risk.
+While having family members with lupus doesn’t automatically mean that you will also have it, it can raise your risk.

 Note that no single test can uncover lupus.
 Instead, a doctor will perform several tests to look for signs of lupus.
 Common tests you might undergo include: